 During the 1980s the number of persons incarcerated in California tripled, and there was increased interest in adult education for offenders.
-By 1990 18 percent of persons housed in state prisons and county jails were served by adult education programs.
+By 1990 18 percent of people housed in state prisons and county jails were served by adult education programs.
 California Department of Corrections (CDC) and the Youth Authority students received 11 percent of adult education funding.
 Typical adult education programs, such as high school equivalency, ESL, and over 50 vocational programs, were offered by school and community college districts statewide.
 In addition to these traditional adult education programs, specialized offerings were developed on prerelease transition, substance abuse prevention, health education, and victims' rights.
 More than 50 percent of these students had not completed high school, and one-third did not speak English ("Meeting the challenge: A history of adult education in California," 2005).
 For the first time under the National Literacy Act of 1991, states were required to set aside at least 10 percent of federal grant funding for corrections education.
-Funds also could be used to provide instruction and training for teacher personnel specializing in correctional education ("An American heritage- Federal adult education: A legislative history 1964-2013," 2013).
+Funds also could be used to provide instruction and training for teacher personnel specializing in correctional education ((American heritage federal adult education: A legislative history 1964-2013, 2013).

 Roughly one decade after the passage of Proposition 13 decimated adult education in California, voters passed Proposition 98, mandating a percentage of the general fund for education.
 While Proposition 98 did not reserve a specific amount for adult education, the new law required the allocation of adequate funding for schools and colleges.
 As with most other legislative developments since 1980, increased emphasis was placed on accountability to ensure program quality ("Meeting the challenge: A history of adult education in California," 2005).

 Adult education programs in California were scheduled "sunset" or to be eliminated from the state budget on June 30, 1989.
 The legislature agreed to reauthorize adult education for another four years, but review of data compiled by CSDE for the Legislative Analyst's Office highlighted a number of issues with the adult education system, from insufficient funding to inequitable access across all regions of the state.
-In response, CSDE
+In response, CSDE appointed a 26-member Adult Education Advisory Committee, which engaged in a strategic planning process that resulted in fourteen proposals that